 Star Wars - Page 6

 ScreenCrush’s WookieeLeaks is a weekly roundup of everything Star Wars!
-From Star Wars: Episode 7, to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
-This week, the details on four upcoming books are revealed, a few directors are apparently in contention for Star Wars: Episode 9, and Star Wars: Rogue One finds a composer.
+From The Force Awakens to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
+This week, new spoilers from The Force Awakens emerge, Brad Bird dishes on his future in Star Wars, and you can catch your first glimpse at the Episode 8 script.

 ScreenCrush’s WookieeLeaks is a weekly roundup of everything Star Wars!
-From Episode 7, to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
-This week, delve into the latest spoilers from The Force Awakens, ponder the new Star Wars books, and spitball some ideas for what Rogue One is actually about.
+From Episode 7 to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
+This week, we explore the diversity of the new Star Wars and delve into all of the craziest new rumors and spoilers.

 Acquiring Lucasfilm and Marvel were just two minor steps in Disney’s grand plan to eventually own everything you love and control your life as Entertainment Overlord Supreme of the Planet Earth.
 But to be fair, they are a benevolent god.
 A caring god.
 A god that wants to make its riches available to you, should you want to indulge yourself.
 So prepare thyself: TV channels based entire on Marvel and Star Wars content may be coming.